| |

 -

-of a deceased spouse to pass to the surviving spouse
+spouse to pass to the surviving spouse free of estate

-free of estate taxes.
-This provision is also referred to
+taxes.
+This provision is also referred to as the

 -